 and '80s.
 MUSIC SAMPLES LYRICS

 Newman has opened for Tom Paxton, Vance Gilbert, Brewer & Shipley, Pure Prairie League, Bill

 Staines, Lui Collins, Don White, Modern Man and many others.
 His songs have received national

-other North American outlets (radio list).
+of other North American outlets (radio list).